 - Letter from Santa.
 Harrison came down to find Elf sitting on the doormat holding a reply from Santa.

 - Don’t forget to pack me!
 We were going away for the weekend so we sat Elf on Harrison’s suitcase holding a toothbrush.
-The note next to him said “take me with you!”.
+The note next to him said “please take me with you!”.

 - Elf spelt out “Santa says hi!” with Scrabble tiles.